About Syrian Hamsters

 Cage at least 600 sq inches cage or bigger

 Please do not use cedar and pine bedding since they are toxic to hamsters.
 Although these products may be sold in pet stores, there is clear scientific evidence indicating they are harmful to your hamster.

 Avoid bedding made from printer paper!
 Avoid scented bedding!
 We know it may smell nice to you but will do harm to your hamster.

-Your hamster will need a minimum of 4 inches of bedding and at least 6 inches.
+Your hamster will need at least 6 inches.
 Wild Syrian Hamsters construct burrows around 2 feet deep!
 Our favorite bedding is Kaytee Clean & Cozy - Natural since it really helps with the smell and you get a decent amount of bedding!

 Please do not use wire-style wheels, they are the worst options you can provide for your hamster.
 Their legs can get caught and fractured If spinning at high speed and get tossed they may break many bones in their little bodies!
 When it comes to choosing wheels you'll need to choose a wheel big enough for them to run comfortably.
 If you see that they are not running straight then they need a bigger wheel.

 Cotton/Fluff Nesting Material

 We cannot stress how unnecessary cotton nesting materials are and can cause so many problems if eaten or wrapped around their paws.
 Instead of spending money on this, use shredded toilet paper or tissues since they are really soft and cozy for your little one.
 Just because you see something at a pet store, does not mean it's safe for a hamster.
 This is a common issue with big chain pet stores.